mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/runtime/API/02-GraphQL-API.md

 // 4.
 Build GraphQL API definition
 const graphQLApi = graphql.build({
   module: userModule,
-  // highlight-start
   functions: {
     getUser: { type: 'query' },
     createUser: { type: 'mutation' },
   },
-  // highlight-end
 })

 // 5.
 Serve the API
 const server = fastify()

-// highlight-start
 serveWithFastify({
   server,
   api: graphQLApi,
-  context: async ({ fastify: { request } }) => {
+  context: async ({ request }) => {
+    // Example context builder for the server adapter
+    // This needs to return the input expected by userModule's context builder (if any)
-    // No context needed for this simple example return {}
+    // For this simple example, the module doesn't need context, so we return {}
+    return {}
   },
   options: {
-    introspection: true, // Enable GraphQL Playground },
+    introspection: true, // Enable GraphQL Playground
+    // endpoint: '/graphql' // Default endpoint
+  },
 })
-// highlight-end

 server.listen({ port: 4000 }).then((address) => {
   console.log(`GraphQL server running at ${address}/graphql`)
 })
 ```

-Now you can access `http://localhost:4000/graphql` in your browser to use the GraphQL Playground and interact with your API.
+Now you can access `http://localhost:4000/graphql` (or your configured `endpoint`) in your browser to use the GraphQL Playground and interact with your API.